Neural-network solutions to stochastic reaction networks: Results

-The total count of the two forms for each the gene is conserved: $G_{x}+\bar{G}_{x}=1$.
-This conservation sets a constrain on the count of the two genes: $G_{x}=0, 1$, $G_{y}=0, 1$, and effectively reduces two variables by $\bar{G}_{x}=1-G_{x}$, $\bar{G}_{y}=1-G_{y}$.
-We have put this constrain on the count of the two genes in the neural network of the VAN.
-We next consider the parameter regime with the weak promoter binding, because in this regime the joint distribution is multi-modal with four probability peaks, posing a challenge to accurately track the joint distribution.

-The result from the VAN matches with those from the Gillespie simulation, including the mean (Fig.~\ref{Fig3}b) and standard deviation (Fig.~\ref{Fig3}c).
-The marginal distributions (Fig.~\ref{Fig3}d) on the count of the gene $G_{x}$ and protein $G_{y}$ are also consistent between the two methods.
-The joint distribution of the two proteins (Fig.~\ref{Fig3}e) shows the multi-modality corresponding to the four stable genetic states of the two genes: ``Off-Off'' ($G_{x}=0, G_{y}=0$), ``On-Off'' ($G_{x}=1, G_{y}=0$), ``Off-On'' ($G_{x}=0, G_{y}=1$), and ``On-On'' ($G_{x}=0, G_{y}=0$), which is consistent with the probability distribution from the ACME method shown in the Fig.~4 of \cite{terebus2019discrete}.
-The result demonstrates that the VAN can accurately produce the multi-modal probability distribution.
+In the toggle switch \cite{gardner2000construction,terebus2019discrete} (Fig.~\ref{Fig3}a), there are six molecular species: genes $G_{x}$, $G_{y}$, which transcript two proteins $P_{x}$, $P_{y}$ inhibiting the gene expression of each other, and two protein-DNA complexes $\bar{G}_{x}$ ($\bar{G}_{y}$) with protein $P_{y}$ ($P_{x}$) bound to gene $G_{x}$ ($G_{y}$).
+The dimer of the protein $P_{x}$ ($P_{y}$) inhibits the activity of the gene $G_{y}$ ($G_{x}$).
+The result from the VAN matches those from the Gillespie simulation (Fig.~\ref{Fig3}, Supplementary Fig.~7), including the mean (Fig.~\ref{Fig3}b) and standard deviation (Fig.~\ref{Fig3}c).
+The marginal distributions (Fig.~\ref{Fig3}d) on the count of the gene $G_{x}$ and protein $P_{y}$ are also consistent between the two methods.
+The joint distribution of the two proteins (Fig.~\ref{Fig3}e) shows the multimodality corresponding to the four stable genetic states of the two genes: ``Off-Off'' ($G_{x}=0, G_{y}=0$), ``On-Off'' ($G_{x}=1, G_{y}=0$), ``Off-On'' ($G_{x}=0, G_{y}=1$), and ``On-On'' ($G_{x}=0, G_{y}=0$), which is consistent with the ACME method shown in Fig.~4 of \cite{terebus2019discrete}.